Ford is taking a seven-motor, 1,400-hp Mustang Mach-E to NASCAR

 In a press release on the project, RTR Vehicles founder Vaughn Gittin Jr. said the experience “is like nothing you’ve ever imagined, except for maybe a magnetic roller coaster.”

+The corresponding video (below) shows Gittin running the Mach-E 1400 through a battery of dynamic tests versus several noteworthy internal-combustion Mustangs, with some coordinated drifts part of the fun.
+And an excessive amount of tire smoke.

-And that circles back to the point, which here appears to be that EVs can be unbridled fun.
+That circles back to Ford's point, which here appears to be that EVs can be unbridled fun in the same way and hit some of the same performance benchmarks.
 Although taking this beast to a Formula E race would be singing to the choir, bringing it to a NASCAR race could potentially change a whole lot of minds about all-electric performance.